Get Doncaster Moving Team

 Get Doncaster Moving is not one single organisation or project.
 It is the name of Doncaster's approach to tackling inequalities in physical activity.
 It involves a wide range of stakeholders working together to achieve our shared vision of healthy and vibrant communities through physical activity and sport.
 It's a partnership of many people, groups, organisations and businesses who work together on these shared goals.

 There is a small central team, based within Doncaster Council, who help to co-ordinate this work on behalf of the partnership.
-GDM takes an inclusive approach to tackling the challenge of inactivity - anyone with an interest in supporting people and communities to be active, and reducing inequalities around access to opportunities to be active, is essentially a member of the GDM's wider team.
+GDM takes an inclusive approach to tackling the challenge of inactivity - anyone with an interest in supporting people and communities to be active, and reducing inequalities around access to opportunities to be active, is essentially a member of the GDM's wider team - we call this the Get Doncaster Moving Network.

 Jodie Bridger